wpeverest/restaurantpress/readme.txt

 == Upgrade Notice ==

 = 1.6.0 =
-1.6.0 is a major update.
+1.6.0 is a minor update.
 Make a full site backup, update your theme and extensions, and ensure they are compatible before upgrading.